The Tab: Babe

 Babe, also known as Babe.net, was a spinoff aimed at young women.
 It was established in May 2016 by then Tab editor Roisin Lanigan and focuses on what Slate contributor Ruth Graham called "vulgar tomfoolery" – provocative, light stories unlikely to appeal to older women.

 In January 2018, a woman using the pseudonym 'Grace' wrote an article on Babe accusing comedian Aziz Ansari of sexual misconduct.
 The article was met with a polarized and mixed response among commentators and the public with disagreement as to whether the incident described in the Babe article constitutes sexual misconduct, and to whether the accuser's narrative trivialized or damaged the Me Too movement.
 The journalist who edited the story at Babe.net, Katie Way, was criticized by HLN anchor Ashleigh Banfield.
-Banfield had previously criticized Ansari's anonymous accuser, drawing Way's ire in an email response which she read part of on-air, characterizing it as hypocritical.
+Banfield had previously criticized Ansari's anonymous accuser, drawing Way's ire in an email response which she read in-part on-air, characterizing it as hypocritical.
 The email included Way claiming "Ashleigh [was] someone who I am certain nobody under the age of 45 has ever heard of" and describing her as a "burgundy-lipstick, bad-highlights, second-wave-feminist has-been."
 Responding to criticism of the site's choice to publish the account, Tab editor-in-chief Joshi Herrmann said it was "patently ridiculous" to ignore stories solely because they did not involve illegal behavior.

 It was reported in early 2019 that Babe CEO Jack Rivlin was looking to sell the site.
 Babe closed in February 2019.